digitalbazaar/vc-playground-docs/playground/issue.md

 Each QR code will provide a single URL.
 However, these URLs are meant to be used from within a Wallet and not meant to be loaded in a browser.

-The *Multiple Protocols* option provides an interaction URL that will provide a `protocols` object allowing for the selection from the available protocols:
+The *Multiple Protocols (via VC API)* option provides an interaction URL that will provide a `protocols` object allowing for the selection from the available
+protocols:

 ```
 https://vcplayground.org/interactions/https%3A%2F%2Fqa.veresexchanger.dev%2Fexchangers%2Fz1A68iKqcX2HbQGQfVSfFnjkM%2Fexchanges%2Fz19jzvwdcS5fuNyyE7R5t5peH